xingchenzhang/xingchenzhang.github.io/_pages/about.md

 - [MSCA Postdoctoral Fellowships](https://marie-sklodowska-curie-actions.ec.europa.eu/actions/postdoctoral-fellowships).
 If you are interested in applying for a MSCA postdoctoral fellowship with me as the host, please contact me and send your CV to me.
 The application will open from 9 Aprial 2026, and the deadline is **<span style="color: red;"> 9 September 2026</span>**.

+- [Visiting PhD students]: I am open to hosting visiting PhD students.
+If you are interested in joining my group as a visiting PhD student, **please ask your current supervisor to send me a recommendation email directly.
+Applications without a recommendation from your supervisor will not be considered.**

 **Call for papers**
 -------

 You're welcome to submit your manuscript to the following journals and special issues where I serve on the editorial board, or to the workshop I am organizing.
 Please feel free to contact me before submission if you have any questions.

 - **ICRA2026 Workshop Pedestrian Behavior Prediction**.
-Details coming soon.
+More details can be found [here](https://workshop-pbp2026.github.io/).
+Paper submission deadline: Mar 20, 2026

 - **Chinese Journal of Information Fusion**. [[Details and Submission]](https://www.iece.org/journal/cjif).
 We always welcome submissions.

-- **Remote Sensing** Special Issue: "Advances in Detection-Oriented Multi-Sensor Fusion Beyond the Visible Spectrum". **Deadline: 28 February 2026**. [[Remote Sensing Submission]](https://www.mdpi.com/journal/remotesensing/special_issues/T7010HP00E)
+- **Remote Sensing** Special Issue: "Advances in Detection-Oriented Multi-Sensor Fusion Beyond the Visible Spectrum". **Deadline: 30 Aug 2026**. [[Remote Sensing Submission]](https://www.mdpi.com/journal/remotesensing/special_issues/T7010HP00E)

 News
 ----